Kreative-Performative-Individuals/KB/README.md

             If no valid instances are found or the input is invalid, an empty list is returned.

  * <strong>"get_closest_class_istances"</strong>: !!!
 NEW !!!
-   * Description: Retrieves the closest matching instances for a given OWL class label based on a similarity method.
+   * Description: Finds instances of the closest matching class or individual based on label similarity.

-    This function first tries to find instances based on the exact label.
-If no matches are found, it computes the similarity between the provided label and the labels of all available classes and individuals in the ontology, selecting the one with the highest similarity.
+    If no exact match is found, computes similarity with all ontology entities to locate the best match.
    * Input Parameters:
       * `owl_class_label` (str): The label of the OWL class or instance to search for.
       * `method` (str, optional): The similarity method to use for comparison.
 Defaults to 'levenshtein'.
    * Output:
       * A tuple containing:
-        - `max_label` A label for the instance closest to the provided OWL class or instance.
+        - list: Instances of the closest matching class or individual.
-        - `max_val` The similarity score of the closest match (1 if an exact match is found).
+        - float: The similarity score of the closest match.

  * <strong>"add_kpi"</strong>:
      * Description: Adds a new KPI (Key Performance Indicator) to the ontology if it meets the specified criteria.